{user_name}

 If you object to processing for direct marketing purposes, the personal data concerning you shall no longer be processed for such purposes.

-Your right to object may be restricted insofar as the processing is likely to render impossible or seriously impair the achievement of the research or statistical purposes and the restriction is necessary for the performance of those research or statistical purposes.
+Your right to object may be restricted insofar as the processing is likely to render impossible or seriously impair the achievement of the research or statistical purposes and the restriction is necessary for the fulfilment of those research or statistical purposes.

-9. Automated individual decision-making including profiling
+9. Automated individual decision-making, including profiling

 You have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning you or similarly significantly affects you.
 This shall not apply if the decision